giulio92/GLTableCollectionView/README.md

 [![license](https://img.shields.io/github/license/giulio92/GLTableCollectionView.svg)](https://github.com/giulio92/GLTableCollectionView/blob/master/LICENSE.txt)

 ## What it is
 GLTableCollectionView is a ready to use `UITableViewController` with a `UICollectionView` for each `UITableViewCell`, something like Netflix, Airbnb or the Apple's App Store are doing in their iOS apps.
-GLTableCollectionView is completely customizable in both his `UITableView` and `UICollectionView` parts since it has been made on the same Data Source and Delegate methods with no complicated additions.
+GLTableCollectionView is completely customizable in both its `UITableView` and `UICollectionView` parts since it has been made on the same Data Source and Delegate methods with no complicated additions.

 |          |  GLTableCollectionView  |
 |----------|-------------------------------|